-Jesus did not pour out the last drop of his blood so that we could drag ourselves through life with the hopes that, after a lengthy stay in purgatory, we could squeeze through the pearly gates by the skin of our teeth.
+Jesus did not pour out the last drop of his blood so that we could drag ourselves through life with the hopes that, after a lengthy stay in purgatory, we could just barely squeeze through the pearly gates.
 Rather he says: “I came that they might have life and have it to the full” (John 10:10).

 He said this while discussing sheep and shepherds.
-In my last visit to the Holy Land, I learned something about sheep and why the patriarchs of Israel herded them through the wilderness.
+In a recent visit to the Holy Land, I learned something about sheep and why the patriarchs of Israel herded them through the wilderness.
 Unlike cows and horses, sheep can survive on just about anything, even scraggly clumps of weeds, scorched brown by the Middle Eastern sun.

 Imagine his surprise when most of his sheep walk right by the oasis with its succulent grass and instead insist on munching the dried weeds at the desert’s edge.

 But that’s exactly what many Christians do.
 Have you ever noticed that more show up to repent on Ash Wednesday than rejoice in the Eucharist on Holy Thursday?
-Has it ever appeared odd to you that of the many who give up things during Lent, very few enjoy daily Mass, adoration or extra time reading Scripture during Eastertide?
+Has it ever appeared odd to you that, of the many who give up things during Lent, very few enjoy the abundant life of daily Mass, adoration or extra time reading Scripture during Eastertide?

 You can lead sheep to pasture but you can’t make them eat.
 The verdant pasture of the Catholic heritage is full of delectable treats that will make our spirits strong and our hearts sing.
-The whole new world of the Bible, the healing balm of the sacrament of penance, the writings of the Fathers, Doctors, and spiritual masters, the wise teaching of councils and popes, and most especially the Feast of Faith which is the Eucharist, these provide an abundance of savory nourishment that most of us have scarcely sampled.
+The exciting, new world of the Bible, the healing balm of confession, the writings of the Fathers, Doctors, and spiritual masters, the wise teaching of councils and popes, and, most especially, the Feast of Faith which is the Eucharist, all these provide an abundance of savory nourishment that most of us have scarcely sampled.

-In the Holy Land, to visit someone’s home and not eat the food that is always laid out before you is a great insult.
+In the Holy Land, to visit someone’s home and not eat the food laid out lavishly before you is a great insult.

 The Church offers us a feast.
 It cost the Lord his very life to prepare this table for us.
 Out of courtesy to Him, for the sake of your health, and for the sake of the Nietzsche’s of the world that need to see before they believe, eat!

-This article originally appeared in Our Sunday Visitor as a reflection on Acts 2: 14, 36-41; Ps 23; I Pet 2: 20-25; Jn 10:1-10, the Mass readings for the Fourth Sunday of Easter, year A. It is reproduced here by permission of the author.
+This post focuses on Jesus as the Good Shepherd who provides for us an abundant life in green pastures.
+It is a reflection on Acts 2: 14, 36-41; Psalm 23; I Peter 2: 20-25; and John 10:1-10, the Mass readings for the Fourth (4th) Sunday of Easter, year A.